Guidelines for Authors

 Submission Procedure

-The Corresponding Author (multiple corresponding authors are not allowed) must submit the manuscript online-only through our Manuscript Submission System.
+The Corresponding Author (multiple corresponding authors are not allowed) must submit the manuscript online only through our Manuscript Submission System.
 The Authors' metadata must be duly completed, by adding "contributors" when needed.
-Metadata are crucial for the indexing of the paper and of authors, and for attribution of copyright to ALL authors.
+Metadata are crucial for the indexing of the paper and authors, and for attribution of copyright to ALL authors.

 Attention: any submission received for a manuscript with more than one contributor, in which only one author has been inserted in the metadata, will result in immediate rejection, asking for a correct re-submission.